 Introduction to planning concepts, methods, implementation, budgeting, and evaluation.
 Discusses the relationship of planning to effective management and decision-making.
 Develops a broad conceptual framework for various planning methods and techniques.
 May be offered concurrently with JP 451.
-Offered spring quarter.

-652. Civil Law (5)
+652. Civil Law (5).